 Click on an image to enlarge the slideshow.

-Announcement: Some of the photographs for American artists with last names beginning with A through IZ and RA through ZU in the Frick Art Reference Library Photoarchive are being digitized and are currently unavailable.
+Announcement: Some of the photographs for Italian artists with last names beginning with A-B in the Frick Art Reference Library Photoarchive are being digitized and are currently unavailable.
 Please contact us in advance of your visit to learn what materials are accessible.
 We apologize for the inconvenience.